-Economic Factors and 2011 Budgets
+Economic Factors and 2012 Budgets

-The preparation of the fiscal year 2011 budget was prepared while several significant economic and regulatory factors were uncertain; however, the Authority fared well.
+The preparation of the fiscal year 2012 budget was prepared while several significant economic and regulatory factors were uncertain; however, the Authority fared well.

-Funding for the Low-Income Public Housing Program by the U.S. Department of Housing and Urban Development over the past several years has had a proration between 82 percent and 97 percent.
-During the second half of fiscal year 2011, proration was at 103 percent.
+Funding for the Low-Income Public Housing Program by the U.S. Department of Housing and Urban Development over the past several years has had a proration between 82 percent and 103 percent.
+During the first half of fiscal year 2012, the proration was at 103 percent, whereas during the second half it was at approximately 95 percent.

-The Authority completed its fifth year under HUD's Asset Management and Project-Based Accounting model.
-With the successful conversion, subsidy losses were stopped at 5 percent, with an additional \$3.5 million of cumulative subsidy realized.
+The Authority completed its sixth year under HUD's Asset Management and Project-Based Accounting model.
+With the successful conversion, subsidy losses were stopped at 5 percent.

 The Authority continues to receive HUD funding for the capital needs of public housing.
-During fiscal year 2011, the budget for these improvements was \$6,906,000.
-ARRA funds generated \$8,193,000 in capital additions, and HOPE VI funding also generated nearly \$3,016,000 in capital additions to the Edgewood Village project.
-In 2012, \$4,174,000 in capital additions should also be realized as construction continues on the two remaining phases.
+During fiscal year 2012, the CFP budget for these improvements was \$7,006,000.
+ARRA funds generated \$5,635,000 in capital additions, and HOPE VI funding also generated \$4,176,000 in capital additions to the Edgewood Village project.

-Management Discussion and Analysis

-For the Fiscal Year Ended June 30, 2011
+Management Discussion and Analysis For the Fiscal Year Ended June 30, 2012 Unaudited

-Unaudited